Monaco’s Annual Rose Ball celebrates Rock’n Roll

 For more information on the Princess Grace Foundation, please visit: La Fondation Princesse Grace de la Principaute de Monaco.Filed under German Royals, Monaco Royals

-Tagged Albert II of Monaco, Charlotte Casiraghi, Hanover, Pierre Casiraghi, Princess Caroline, Princess Charlène, Princess Grace Foundation, Rose Ball.
+Tagged Albert II of Monaco, Charlotte Casiraghi, House of Hanover, Pierre Casiraghi, Princess Caroline of Hanover, Princess Charlène of Monaco, Princess Grace Foundation, Rose Ball.